Teacher: Celeste Guthrie (Read more about her biography here)

 February 23 – March 20, 2026

 Times for Live Sessions: Monday through Thursday, Starting at 9:15am MT (which is 11:15am ET and 8:15am PT).
 Each live session lasts between 50 and 70 minutes.
+On Friday at 9:15am MT there will be student group meetings.

 COURSE DESCRIPTION